-Variety of Sound ThrillseekerLA
+Variety Of Sound ThrillseekerLA by johntfoyle

 This review is going to focus on the new plugin technology that has recently been released by 'Variety of Sound', an independent plugin development company dedicated to producing innovative and versatile VST audio plugin tools which not only sound great, but are also completely free!
 Variety Of Sound